 LIFT YOUR SPIRITS Buy Limited Edition INKA SPIRIT CD's

-Lynette - Ahorra mi esposo piensa que tu eres un genio musical.
+Ahorra mi esposo piensa que tu eres un genio musical.
 Yo paso la voz a todo el mundo sobre tu video y libro.
 Yo di la informaciòn a una profesora de California que fue deprimida para animarle.
 Yo cantè el coro todo el dìa (de la canciòn Nam Myoho Renge Kyo).
 Estar en contacto contigo ha leventado mi animo, en el lugar donde yo trabajo que parece muy frio y solo como la Isla del Sado.
 Trabajo turnos muy estraños y no tengo una vida social por que del trabajo que tenemos que hacer en la casa.
-Gracias por estar presente. - Kathy
+Gracias por estar presente.

 O querida Kathy, tus palabras levanta a MI ánimo!
 Es verdad que necesitamos una y otra.
 Muchísimas gracias, amiga mia. :) - Lynette